vercel/next.js/docs/basic-features/eslint.md

 yarn add --dev eslint-plugin-next
 ```

-This eliminates any risk of collisions or errors that can occur due to importing the same plugin or parser across multiple configurations.
+This eliminates the risk of collisions or errors that can occur due to importing the same plugin or parser across multiple configurations.

 ### Additional Configurations